TegveerG/CS105-Final-Project/README.md

 predictive models which progressively generalized better, culminating in the multiple regressor linear model with all input attributes explaining approximately 69 percent of the variation in mean earnings of students working and not enrolled 10 years after entry into an institution.

+Thanks to Rahul Thairani (BU'20) and Jayesh Jain (BU'21) for working alongside me in this project.